laballais/english_srt_gen/README.md

 # Troubleshooting

-In some cases, the jupyter notebook might not be able to find ffmpeg and whisper modules.
+In some cases, the jupyter notebook might not be able to find the FFmpeg and Whisper modules.
 Just run the preliminaries.ipynb notebook once.
 Then run main.ipynb for your transcription needs.